DanielJunghans/danieljunghans.github.io/_projects/1_project.markdown

     <img class="col three" src="{{ site.baseurl }}/assets/img/graph3.PNG">
 </div>

 for this figure, I added a horizontal line to the residual plot to show the average error for my baseline.
-After this experiment, I noticed that all of my ANNs were performing about as well as the baseline.
+After this experiment, I noticed that all my ANNs were performing about as well as the baseline.
 This told me that my ANNs were not very complex and were using the baseline strategy.

 <p style="text-align: center;"><font size="+3">Future Work</font></p>
 For my future work, I plan on doing several experiments adjusting the node bias range.
 I believe that changing the node bias range could assist certain activation functions in the learning process.
 I also want to explore different datasets.
 The dataset I am using now relies heavily on historical analysis.
 Instead of relying on historical analysis, I may want to use historical trading data of a stock and market returns.
-In order to do this, I believe that a stock with a beta close to 1 or -1 would be required.
+To do this, I believe that a stock with a beta close to 1 or -1 would be required.

 [Here is a link to the github repository!](https://github.com/DanielJunghans/NEAT_Project)